 Take a look at past community outreach efforts.

 - D.J.
 Jacobetti Home for Veterans members listened to storytelling from Shirley Brozzo, NMU Instructor, published writer and Anishinaabe from the Keweenaw Bay Indian Community. (photo right)

 - N8V Dance Fitness is a popular workshop for students and community members alike, which will continue this fall starting on Wednesday, Sept.
 25th at 10am.
-N8V Dance Fitness at NMU was thanks to a partnership between the NMU Center for Native American Studies and the Sault Tribe Community Health.
+N8V Dance Fitness at NMU is put on thanks to a partnership between the NMU Center for Native American Studies and the Sault Tribe Community Health.
 The workshops were made possible by the Sault Tribe Good Health and Wellness in Indian Country grant with funding from the Centers for Disease Control and Prevention.

 - Reimagine STEM Summer Youth Academy and Educators Institute - Two activities happened in the summer of 2017: Reimagine STEM Summer Youth Academy that took place in June, both on the NMU Campus and Lake Nesbit, and the Reimagine STEM Educators Institute in July.
 The NMU Center for Native American Studies and the NMU Office of Diversity and Inclusion along with multiple partners were recipients of this first-ever co-hort of NSF INCLUDES pilot projects.

 - Anthology Project - Grace Chaillier collaborating with over 80 authors and artists to put together the book, Voice on the Water: Great Lakes Native America Now.